steview-d/superhero-dashboard/README.md

 ### Media
 - The original unmodified background image was sourced from google image search.
 It has since been modified and is being used in a non-profit educational capacity.
+- The favicon used was generated using this [Font Awesome Favicon Generator](https://paulferrett.com/fontawesome-favicon/).

 ### Acknowledgements ####
 - [Antonija Šimić](https://github.com/tonkec "Antonija's GitHub page"), my Code Institute mentor, for her invaluable advice and guidance.